Nissan Kicks Insurance Rates

 Rates are averaged for all Nissan Kicks models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Nissan Kicks Insurance
+How to Shop for the Cheapest Nissan Kicks Insurance

-- Insureds who purchase additional liability coverage will pay around $500 each year to raise from a minimum limit to 250/500 limits
+- Consumers who may need higher levels of liability will pay around $500 every year to raise limits from a low limit to a 250/500 level

 Rate Tables and Charts